WGUNDERWOOD/wgunderwood.github.io/_posts/anti-concentration/2025-02-13-anti-concentration.markdown

 date:   2025-02-13
 ---

-I'm pleased to share my new preprint, titled
+My new preprint is titled
-"Sharp Anti-Concentration Inequalities for Extremum Statistics via Copulas" with
+"Sharp Anti-Concentration Inequalities for Extremum Statistics via Copulas", with
 [Matias Cattaneo](https://cattaneo.princeton.edu)
 and